snrnats/doc-centre/docfx_project/pro/api/shipments/introduction.md

 > <span class="note-header">More Information:</span>
 >
-> For more information on the differences between PRO's Shipments API suite and the older Consignments API suite, see the <a href="/pro/api/shipments/consignments_vs_shipments.html">Consignments vs Shipments</a> page.
+> For more information on the differences between PRO's Shipments API suite and the older Consignments API suite, see the [Consignments vs Shipments](/pro/api/shipments/consignments_vs_shipments.html) page.

 PRO's Shipments APIs enable you to: